 Close to Monterey is the town Carmel-by-the-Sea, a lovely and romantic seaside destination.
 Visit the Carmel Mission for some tranquility and history about the Spanish missions in California.

 Then drive the famous Big Sur part of Highway 1, with the Bixby Creek Bridge.
 Big Sur is the part of Highway 1 between Carmel and San Simeon.
 Enjoy the really beautiful, mesmerizing views without interruptions.
 We sadly couldn’t drive all the way to San Simeon, since there was a road closure due to a landslide.
+Hearst Castle is worth a visit and one of the most beautiful fairytale castles in the world.
 We had to make a detour and entered Highway 1 at Harmony again.
 Luckily we got to drive this part of Highway 1 year later on our Orlando to San Francisco road trip.
 Hike to McWay Falls, one of the most beautiful waterfalls in North America.